Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Scheepjes Whirl (Fingering Weight #1)

-Say hello to easy style!
-Go from one point to the other using just single, half double and double crochet stitches.
+Say hello to easy style with these shawl crochet patterns!
+Go from one point to the other using just single, half-double, and double crochet stitches.
 Then wrap things up with a gorgeous decorative wave border.
-This crescent shaped wrap is an absolute must-make!
+This crescent-shaped wrap, a highlight among shawl crochet patterns, is an absolute must-make!

 Designer: Wilmade